Sourdough English Muffins

 Instructions

-• Combine 8 oz active sourdough starter, 6 oz warm water 8 oz whole milk and 2 cups of the flour in the bowl of a stand mixer or a large mixing bowl.
+• Combine 8 oz active sourdough starter, 6 oz warm water, 8 oz whole milk and 2 cups (10 oz) of the flour in the bowl of a stand mixer or a large mixing bowl.
 Mix on low speed until combined.
 Cover the bowl and set aside for 30 minutes.

 • Add 3 oz honey, 2 oz vegetable oil and 2 teaspoons salt and mix to combine.
 Switch to the dough hook if using a stand mixer.
-Add the remaining flour and knead until the dough clears the sides of the bowl and clings to the hook.
-Knead the dough for 2-3 minutes.
+Add the remaining 3 cups (15 oz) flour and knead about 5 minutes or until the dough clears the sides of the bowl and clings to the hook.
 If mixing by hand, add flour until you can no longer stir, then turn the dough out onto a floured surface to finish by hand.

-• Transfer the dough to a lightly oiled bow, turning once to coat the dough.
+• Transfer the dough to a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.
 After 60 minutes uncover the bowl, lift one side of the dough over into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 Cover the bowl and after 60 minutes repeat the procedure.
 Cover the bowl and after 60 minutes repeat the procedure one last time.
 By now the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.
+At this point the dough can be refrigerated for up to 2 days.

 • Turn the dough from the bowl and knead briefly to form a smooth ball.
 Lightly sprinkle your work surface with cornmeal.
 Roll the dough to 1/2” thick.
 Cut muffins with a 3” biscuit cutter.
 Reroll the scraps and continue cutting until all the dough is used.
 You should get about 16 muffins.
 Place the muffins on an ungreased baking sheet.
-Cover the pan and let the muffins rise until almost doubled in volume, about 1 hour.
+Cover the pan.
+(At this point the muffins can be refrigerated overnight and baked in the morning or continue to finish the muffins the same day.)
+Let the muffins rise until almost doubled in volume, about 1 hour.

 • Preheat a griddle or cast-iron pan over medium-high heat.
-Reduce the heat to medium-low and lightly oil the pan.
-"Bake" the muffins for about 8 minutes on each side until well-risen and deep golden brown.
+Reduce the heat to medium-low.
+Set the muffins, cornmeal side down in the pan.
+Place as many muffins as will fit in the pan with a 1" space between.
+"Bake" the muffins for about 6-8 minutes until the bottom is deep golden brown.
+Flip the muffins and bake until the other side is nicely browned.
 Keep an eye on the heat so the muffins don't burn.
 Adjust the heat as needed.
 Cool on wire rack.
 To serve, split and toast.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.